-The need for long-term regional simulations of 35-40 years is essential in assessing South-Florida water demands, and historical trends indicate that land use constantly changes as agricultural land is converted to urban use, marshes, or reservoirs.
-Such landuse changes should be accounted for in South Florida applications of the RSM.
-Therefore, the following RSM capabilities are desirable:
+The RSM simulates hydrologic responses to a time-varying climate in a static physical system.
+Although this approach might adequately address a variety of water-management objectives at the present time, historical trends indicate that land use constantly changes as agricultural land is converted to urban use, marshes, or reservoirs.
+Such land-use changes should be accounted for in future versions of the RSM, in which case the following RSM capabilities are desirable:

-- The land-surface mesh configuration and definition in the HSE of RSM should be dynamically adjustable to account for topographic and physical changes during the course of a simulation - Physical changes due to natural catastrophic events such as wetland fires and hurricanes that alter the landscape should be treated by dynamically varying the RSM mesh configuration and applicable parameters - Structure, levee, and canal configurations should be dynamically adjustable during long-term simulations
+• The land-surface mesh configuration and definition in the HSE of RSM are dynamically adjustable to account for topographic and physical changes during the course of a simulation

+- Physical changes due to natural catastrophic events such as wetland fires and hurricanes that alter the landscape are treated by dynamically varying the RSM mesh configuration and applicable parameters - Structure, levee, and canal configurations are dynamically adjustable during long-term simulations